yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 The entire import process is designed to be _restartable_ if yb-voyager terminates while the data import is in progress.
 If restarted, the data import resumes from its current state.

 {{< note title="Note">}}
-[table-list](../../reference/data-migration/import-data/#arguments) and [exclude-table-list](../../reference/data-migration/import-data/#arguments) flags are not supported in live migration.
+The arguments `table-list` and `exclude-table-list` are not supported in live migration.
+For details about the arguments, refer to the [arguments table](../../reference/data-migration/import-data/#arguments).
 {{< /note >}}

 {{< tip title="Importing large datasets" >}}